edujuan/tool-calling-interview-prep/docs/02-fundamentals.md

 Step 4: LLM responds: "I've sent the email with the current weather!"
 ```

+The loop above assumes tools execute immediately and return results quickly.
+But what if a tool takes 10 seconds?
+Or needs to run in parallel with others?
+This is where execution modes come in.

 ## Tool Execution Modes

+How you execute tools affects your agent's performance and responsiveness.
+There are three main approaches, each with different trade-offs:

 ### 1. Synchronous (Wait for Result)